-Narrator Louis Gerteis shares Captain Richard Ward’s report of a detachment that was sent into the fight as reinforcements with his description of a courageous performance of former enslaved black men of the First Kanas Colored Volunteer Infantry, who become the first to fight in the American Civil War.
+Narrator Louis Gerteis shares Capt.
+Richard Ward’s report of a detachment that was sent into the fight as reinforcements with his description of a courageous performance of former enslaved Black men of the 1st Kansas Colored Volunteer Infantry, who become the first to fight in the American Civil War.

 The symphony premiered on Tuesday, Oct.
 23, 2012, at the Missouri History Museum in St. Louis and was conducted by Robert Charles Howard and performed by the University of Missouri, St. Louis, Orchestra.
 Many thanks to the staff of Higher Education Channel for editing this performance and making arrangements to share this as we extend our dedication of the Battle of Island Mound State Historic Site located in Bates County, Missouri.